Ntrondle/TES/public/manuals/at2/steps/03-configuration.md

 ### Connect to the WiFi Access Point

-After flashing, the Microflip creates a WiFi access point that you can connect to for initial configuration.
+After flashing, the AT2 PCB creates a WiFi access point that you can connect to for initial configuration.

-1. On your device (phone/computer), look for a WiFi network named `Microflip-Setup`
+1. On your device (phone/computer), look for a WiFi network named `AT2-PCB-Setup`
 2. Connect to it (no password required)
 3. Open your web browser and navigate to `http://192.168.4.1`

 ### Configure WiFi Settings

-You should see the Microflip configuration page.
+You should see the AT2 configuration page.
 Fill in the following:

 **Network Settings:**
 - **WiFi SSID**: Your home WiFi network name